 WGU holds the same accreditation as many state universities.
 With unparalleled online flexibility, students can complete most of their coursework whenever and wherever works best for their schedule.
 Students also benefit from WGU's competency-based learning model, which lets them pass most courses as quickly as they prove mastery of the material, making it possible to accelerate their progress and potentially graduate faster.
 Faculty Mentors work one-on-one with WGU students, providing dedicated coaching, guidance, and support from enrollment through graduation.

-Accreditation & Licensing
+Program Accreditation & Licensing

 Council for the Accreditation of Educator Preparation (CAEP)